Soulknife Rogue: D&D 2024 (5.5e) Optimisation Guide

 • Dexterity: Important for AC, attacks and stealth skills.
 A must have for any rogue.

-• Charisma: With all the subterfuge, you may find you need to be a dab-hand at deception or persuasion so a decent charisma won’t go amiss.
+• Charisma: With all the subterfuge, you may find you need to be a dab-hand at deception or persuasion so a decent charisma won’t go amiss, especially if you want to use your more reliable skill checks on being the party face.

 Options to avoid